scrapy/parsel/docs/usage.rst

 When you're using an API that only accepts XPath expressions, it's sometimes useful to convert CSS to XPath.
-This allows you to take advantage of the conciseness of CSS to query elements by classes and the easeness of manipulating XPath expressions at the same time.
+This allows you to take advantage of the conciseness of CSS to query elements by classes and the easiness of manipulating XPath expressions at the same time.

 On those occasions, use the function :func:`~parsel.css2xpath`: